 Start by choosing a big number of pieces and slowly narrow your selection as you evolve in the process of being true to your theme.

-In order to put a space together you will also need pictures of the museum or gallery walls.
+In order to put a space together, you will also need pictures of the museum or gallery walls.
 We are living in a digital era, so you can ask the staff to email you the images.
-Nevertheless, I strongly advice you to visit the place to grasp the atmosphere of the site and surroundings.
+Nevertheless, I strongly advise you to visit the place to grasp the atmosphere of the site and surroundings.

 Build a calendar with key dates and deadlines for each stage of the project.
-Working backwards from the opening night can be helpful.
+Working backward from the opening night can be helpful.
 You will be multitasking, so carefully time manage and develop a plan.
-There are plenty of tools such as To do Lists, phone reminders and planning apps.
+There are plenty of tools such as To do Lists, phone reminders, and planning apps.
 Deadlines will be short so make time to sit down and consider every detail.

 Create a positive environment for all the people involved.
 Set time goals and cross them out once accomplished.
 See how art pieces will come together and how the theme will be conveyed.
 Imagine the viewers interacting in that space.
 Open a bottle of champagne.